 • Add the turkey and brown one side for 2-3 minutes before breaking apart and fully cooking.
 Add the teriyaki sauce to the cooked turkey, stir together, and cook another 1-2 minutes until the sauce begins to caramelize on the bottom.

-• Start cooking the noodles in the boiling water once adding the sauce to the turkey.
-Cook for 4 minutes before reserving about 1 cup of the cooking water.
-Drain the rest of the water and add the noodles back to the pot along with the sauce packets.
+• Reserve about 1 cup of the cooking liquid from the noodles before draining the rest.
+Add the noodles back to the pot along with the sauce packets.

 • Add the broccoli and turkey to the noodles.
 Use the reserved water as needed to bring everything together.
 (I used about ½ cup.)